 Ophthalmic services should be provided by a suitably trained workforce which can be drawn from various professions.
-The service should be consultant led.
-The minimum number of ophthalmic consultants required for a consultant led service should be calculated on the basis of one full time equivalent consultant per 55,000 population provided that there is adequate support from other professionals which will include: ophthalmologists in training, specialty doctors, ophthalmic nurse practitioners, orthoptists, optometrists and other ophthalmic assistants.
+The service should be consultant led with adequate support from other professionals which will include: ophthalmologists in training, specialty doctors, ophthalmic nurse practitioners, orthoptists, optometrists and other ophthalmic assistants.

 In hospitals where there are specialist registrars and undergraduate medical students, consultant sessions are needed both to supervise training and to provide teaching.
 As the service commitments of trainees are reduced either for education reasons, or because of manpower planning requirements, or because of statutory restrictions on their hours or work, increasing use may be made of consultant or non-consultant career ophthalmologists or other professionals.
-It is recommended that in undergraduate teaching hospitals/District General Hospitals there should be a minimum of on full time equivalent consultant per 55,000 population.